General Aviation Advisory Board

-He served as a Trustee of CHIRP and was a member of the Air Transport Board for four years and has been on the GA Board since it was started in 2000.
+Alan served as a Trustee of CHIRP and was a member of the Air Transport Board for four years and has been on the General Aviation Advisory Board since it was started in 2000.
 He was Vice Chairman of the Technical and Air Safety Committee of the Guild of Air Pilots and Air Navigators.

 Helicopter Club of Great Britain

-Graduated with a Masters Degree in Engineering from The City University.
+Peter graduated with a Masters Degree in Engineering from The City University.
 His career in aviation commenced by being given employment in the Hawker Aircraft Ltd design office by Sir Sidney Camm.
-Worked on P1127, Kestrel and Harrier systems design before moving to Dunsfold Aerodrome to work on Harrier weapons systems flight trials.
+Peter worked on P1127, Kestrel and Harrier systems design before moving to Dunsfold Aerodrome to work on Harrier weapons systems flight trials.

-Retired from proper employment to form own architectural design consultancy company which specialises in the relocation, conservation and conversion of ancient oak framed buildings - the hobby that grew - successfully enough to finance helicopter flying.
-Started flying helicopters in 1985, initially Enstrom, then successively, Gazelle, Bell 206 and Hughes 500.
-Currently owns an Enstrom 280C which is based at home and regularly flies a Squirrel B3.
+He retired from proper employment to form his own architectural design consultancy company which specialises in the relocation, conservation and conversion of ancient oak framed buildings - the hobby that grew - successfully enough to finance helicopter flying.
+Peter started flying helicopters in 1985, initially Enstrom and then successively, Gazelle, Bell 206 and Hughes 500.
+He currently owns an Enstrom 280C which is based at home and regularly flies a Squirrel B3.